vuejs/vue-loader/docs/en/configurations/custom-blocks.md

 You can define custom language blocks inside `*.vue` files.
 The content of a custom block will be processed by the loaders specified in the `loaders` object of `vue-loader` options and then required by the component module.
 The configuration is similar to what is described in [Advanced Loader Configuration](../configurations/advanced.md), except the matching uses the tag name instead of the `lang` attribute.

+If a matching loader is found for a custom block, it will be processed; otherwise the custom block will simply be ignored.

 ## Example

 Here's an example of extracting all `<docs>` custom blocks into a single docs file: